xsf3190/oracle-to-github-backup/README.md

 Creates files in GITHUB generated and transferred by running an Oracle procedure.

-Examples include export dump files, Apex application exports, ORDS metadata, object and system grants, TABLE and PACKAGE definitions.
+Current implementation includes schema export dump and log files, Apex application exports, ORDS metadata, object and system grants, TABLE and PACKAGE definitions.

 Restores from GITHUB into a target ADB identified by DB LINK.